Garmin Edge 830 Review

 Ease of Setup

-The Edge 830 was one of the easier cycling computers to set up, and it's one of the big reasons it received our Editor's Choice Award.
+The Edge 830 was one of the easier cycling computers to set up, and it's one of the big reasons we like it so much.
 We broke this category down into two aspects: physical attachment and programming.
 We generally take the perspective of the average user here, not a mechanic or techie.Physical Attachment

 The second option is an out-front mount.
 It's easy to attach, but does require a little more effort.
 It's secured on your handlebars with a hex bolt (hex key included).
 Garmin includes two optional rubber shims to help it properly fit your handlebar diameter.
 The beautiful thing about the out-front mount is that its connector is hinged, so you can easily open it to fit over your handlebars and then close it tightly without scraping or possibly snapping it if you're spreading it too wide.
 There's actually a third option available for mountain bikes.
 It's similar to the out-front mount, but it bends back in over the stem to be a bit more secure when you're slamming through the woods.Programming